cdapio/cdap/docs/courses/source/modules/m20_mapreduce_workflows.rst

 - Describe the difference between MapReduce and Workflows
 - Configure a MapReduce job
-- Implement Mapping and reducing
+- Implement mapping and reducing

 ----